oscisadev-sudo/decayedbrowser/README.md

-# DecayedBrowser — A sick af retro web experience
+# DecayedBrowser — A sick af proxy

 > Bypass your blocker today at browser.decayedon.top